piceaTech/node-gitlab-2-github/README.md

 issue number in github. @ references are remapped properly (yay).
 If this is a deal breaker, a large amount of the code to do this has been written it just appears to no longer work in current form :(

+## Feature suggestions / ideas

+### Throttling mechanism

+A throttling mechanism could maybe help to avoid api rate limit errors.
+In some scenarios the ability to migrate is probably more important than the total duration of the migration process.
+Some users may even be willing to accept a very long duration (> 1 day if necessary?), if they can get the migration done at all, in return.

+### Make request run in parallel

+Some requests could be run in parallel, to shorten the total duration.
+Currently all GitLab- and Github-Api-Requests are being run sequentially.